adgellida/data-protection-list/README.md

 Langis (modified version of Signal to be used only if notifications do not arrive with the classic version of Signal (Aurora Store)): https://gitlab.com/TheCapsLock/fdroid-patched-apps/raw/master/fdroid/repo

+**Telegram**

+Start secret chats so that conversations are end-to-end encrypted extreme and do not go through the Telegram servers: contact profiles> the three dots above> start secret chat

+Disable link preview in secret chats to avoid requesting links Telegram servers:

+Settings> Privacy and security> Secret chats> Link preview

 **Blokada**